oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The BFF counters the first two attack scenarios by not exposing any tokens to the browser-based application.
 Even when the attacker gains full control over the JavaScript application, there are simply no tokens to be stolen.

-The third scenario, where the attacker obtains a fresh set of tokens by running a silent flow, is mitigated by making the BFF a confidential client.
+The third scenario, where the attacker obtains a fresh access token (and optionally refresh token) by running a silent flow, is mitigated by making the BFF a confidential client.
 Even when the attacker manages to obtain an authorization code, they are prevented from exchanging this code due to the lack of client credentials.
 Additionally, the use of PKCE prevents other attacks against the authorization code.

 Since refresh and access tokens are managed by the BFF and not exposed to the browser, the following two consequences of potential attacks become irrelevant: